-We develop a cooperative diversity protocol that is coded over space, time and frequency to achieve improved quality of service for mobile users in the downlink of small cells frequency reuse networks.
-The proposed protocol, called Cooperative Frequency Reuse (CFR), leverages the cellular frequency reuse concept to create space and frequency diversity among pairs of collaborating adjacent base stations.
-The CFR protocol is compatible with the half-duplex mode, and is distributed in the sense that each base station acts in autonomy, without the need of a centralized entity.
-It is implemented in two phases.
-During the first phase, each base station independently serves its own users on its dedicated frequency band.
-It simultaneously listens to the symbols transmitted by neighboring base stations.
-Cognitive cooperation is introduced in the second phase, where each base station transmits on two frequency bands to the scheduled users in both base stations, by means of an appropriately chosen distributed space time code based on the Golden code.
-We analyze and discuss the performance of the proposed protocol in terms of bit error-rate, probability of outage and ergodic sum-rate under different scenarios.
-Simulation results show that the proposed protocol yields considerable improvement over the classical direct transmission frequency reuse strategies.
+We develop and analyze a space time coded cooperative diversity protocol that achieves improved quality of service for mobile users in the downlink of small cells.
+The protocol, called cooperative frequency reuse (CFR), leverages the cellular frequency reuse concept to create space and frequency diversity among pairs of adjacent base stations.
+The CFR protocol, which is consistent with the halfduplex mode assumption, consists of two phases.
+During the first phase, each base station transmits symbols to it own user on its dedicated frequency band, while listening to the symbols intended to the users of the other base station on another frequency band.
+Cognitive cooperation is implemented in the second phase.
+Each base station transmits on the two frequency bands to the scheduled users in both base stations, by means of an appropriately chosen space time code.
+We construct a full rate distributed space time code, based on the Golden code, for cooperation between the two adjacent base stations.
+We discuss the performance of the proposed protocol in terms of bit error rate and probability of outage.
+Simulation results show that the proposed CFR protocol yields considerable improvement over traditional direct transmission frequency reuse strategies.